awesome-llm-papers/awesome-llm-papers.github.io/_publications/lazaridou2021mind.markdown

 citations: 68
 bibkey: lazaridou2021mind
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2102.01951'}]
-tags: [Training Techniques, Transformer, Reinforcement Learning, Applications, WMT, Arxiv, Model Architecture]
+tags: [Model Architecture, Transformer, WMT, Applications, Reinforcement Learning, Arxiv, Training Techniques, Evaluation]
 ---
 Our world is open-ended, non-stationary, and constantly evolving; thus what we talk about and how we talk about it change over time.
 This inherent dynamic